 - The three letters of recommendation should be from individuals familiar with your academic abilities and potential.
 Each recommender should submit their letter online (follow the directions in the online application for how to add your recommenders).
 If for some reason, a recommender cannot submit their letter online, they must send a hard copy letter directly to the address below.
 If you are unsure about waiving your right to see the letter, talk with your recommenders about what they advise.
 We would advise that you get letters of recommendation from people who can speak most directly to your ability to do graduate work in history.
 Try to have at least two letters from history professors or professors who have taught you in upper-level liberal arts courses.

 - Writing Sample: Your writing sample should demonstrate your ability to explore and interpret history using primary and secondary sources.
 Your writing sample should be no more than 30 pages in length, double-spaced.
+Your writing sample may be substantially shorter than 30 pages as well.

 Optional Elements of a Graduate Application in History